ElijahLynn/polymer-starter-kit/README.md

 [Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Polymer Starter Kit to where you want to work.
 The project comes in two flavours - Light and Full.

 **Beginners**: Try Polymer Starter Kit Light.
 This doesn't require any extra dependencies nor knowledge of modern front-end tooling.
-This option is good for prototyping if you haven't build a Polymer app before.
+This option is good for prototyping if you haven't built a Polymer app before.

 **Intermediate - Advanced**: Use the full version of Polymer Starter Kit.
 This comes with all the build tools you'll need for testing and productionising your app so it's nice and lean.
 You'll need to run a few extra commands to install the tools we recommend but it's worth it to make sure your final app is super optimised.